 1. Influencers and Social Media:

-Nowadays, you’re less and less likely to find people that don’t use any type of social media, either personal or professionally.
+Nowadays, you’re less and less likely to find people that don’t use any type of social media, either personally or professionally.
 Being online and connected, therefore, is one of the greatest ways to network and prospect for new customers.

 Besides giving you the ability of connecting with your existing customers, social networking platforms are a great place to grow your “prospective customers” list.
 It’s a great way to create and nurture relationships through the sharing of relevant content, engaging in conversations and generally interacting.

-It’s also very important to use your social media to connect and communicate with influencers – they’re the ones whose opinion your targeted customers will look for when deciding to buy – or not to buy – your product/service: they’re real people, real customers, therefore, their opinion is easier to relate to than the one in an advertising.
+It’s also very important to use your social media to connect and communicate with influencers – they’re the ones whose opinion your targeted customers will look for when deciding to buy – or not to buy – your product/service: they’re real people, real customers, therefore, their opinion is easier to relate to than the one in advertising.

 Interact with them by sharing their content and they’ll share yours in return – by doing that, they’ll be supporting and recommending your brand to their entire follower/fan base.
 Having the approval from an influencer in your business will give your potential customers a lot more confidence in the decision process.